nsrr/spout/README.md

 spout export [1.0.0]
 ```

-### Generate graphs for data in your dataset
+### Generate images for data in your dataset

-Spout lets you generate graphs for each variable defined in your dataset.
+Spout lets you generate images for each variable defined in your dataset.
 Make sure to run `spout coverage` first to validate that your data dictionary and dataset match.

 This command will take some time, and requires [PhantomJS](http://phantomjs.org/) to be installed on your system.

 ```
-spout graphs
+spout pngs
 ```

-The following flags can be passed to the `spout graphs` command:
+The following flags can be passed to the `spout pngs` command:

-- `spout g --type-numeric`
+- `spout p --type-numeric`
-- `spout g --type-integer`
+- `spout p --type-integer`
-- `spout g --type-choices`
+- `spout p --type-choices`
-- `spout g --size-lg`
+- `spout p --size-lg`
-- `spout g --size-sm`
+- `spout p --size-sm`
-- `spout g --type-numeric --size-sm`
+- `spout p --type-numeric --size-sm`

 For specific variables the following can be used:
-  - `spout g --id-<variable_id>`
+  - `spout p --id-<variable_id>`

-Generated graphs are placed in: `./graphs/`
+Generated images are placed in: `./images/`

 ### Generate charts and tables for data in your dataset

 ```
-spout json
+spout graphs
 ```

 This command generates JSON charts and tables of each variable in a dataset